Help@hand frequently asked questions

 • Addictions such as drug or alcohol dependency

 • There is no cost to your employees to use any of the Help@hand services.
-However, if an employee (or any family member they have added) requires medication, a referral letter or a private fit note, they will need to pay for these.
+However, if an employee (or any family member they have added) requires a private prescription for medication, or opts to have this sent to them directly, they will need to pay for this.
 The remote GP will go through any charges and options during the consultation.
+This is also outlined in the consultations Terms & Conditions at point of booking.

 4. Privacy and data